-Child development services (Tumbatin Clinic) at Sydney Children's Hospital, Randwick
+Child development services (Tumbatin Developmental Services) at Sydney Children's Hospital, Randwick

 The Tumbatin Developmental Clinic is located on the corner of Barker and Avoca Streets, Randwick.